If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

 50. In what ways have you changed since the beginning of the school year?

-51. In your opinion, is it ever a good idea to lie?
+51. Is it ever a good idea to lie?
 Why or why not?

 52. Share a memory of when you felt proud.